 The Master of Arts Degree in American History, Cherokee Studies Track, requires a minimum of 30 semester hours of approved course-work, including 18 hours in American history courses (including HIST 545, 631, and 632); 6 to 9 hours in Cherokee Studies concentration selected from: ANTH 561, ANTH 573, ASI 594, ENGL 564, or other courses approved by the graduate adviser.
 The program may be completed with or without a thesis.

-Whether you are aiming for a new career, or are considering a return or enrichment of your current professional life, the intercultural skills you can gain here are in demand locally and globally in nearly all professional fields and buisnesses.
+Whether aiming for a new career or considering a return or enrichment of your current professional life, the intercultural skills you can gain with a Graduate Certificate in Cherokee Studies are in demand locally and globally in nearly all professional fields and businesses.